 What are Human Dimensions?

-Exploring and presenting public opinions about fish and wildlife.
+Exploring and presenting public opinions about wildlife.
 Specifically, what conservation and management issues are most concerning to Californians?

-Providing the social science expertise to fish, wildlife, and conservation agencies so that they may make scientifically sound, sustainable decisions about conservation management and policy.
+Providing the social science expertise to wildlife conservation agencies so that they may make scientifically sound, sustainable decisions about conservation management and policy.